uikit/uikit-site/docs/pages/drop.md

 <div class="uk-card uk-card-body uk-card-default" uk-drop="animation: uk-animation-slide-top-small; animate-out: true">Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt.</div>
 ```

-Alternatively, the Drop component has two additional animation types which are not covered by the Animation component. `slide-*` animations slide the drop and its content from a selected direction, while in the `reveal-*` animations, the content of the drop stays static and is revealed from a selected direction.
+Alternatively, the Drop component has two additional animation types which are not covered by the Animation component. `slide-*` animations slide the drop and its content from a selected direction, while with the `reveal-*` animations, the content of the drop stays static and is revealed from a selected direction.

 | Animation       | Description                       |
 | :-------------- | :-------------------------------- |